neoforged/.github/primers/26.2/index.md

 - `net.minecraft.gametest.framework`
     - `GameTestHelper#assertValueInBetween` - Assert the `Comparable` value is between some bounds.
     - `TestEnvironmentDefinition$Difficulty` - A test environment that sets the world difficulty.
+- `net.minecraft.nbt.NbtOps#getBooleanValue` - Gets the `boolean` result from the given `Tag`.
 - `net.minecraft.server.MinecraftServer#SERVER_THREAD_NAME` - The name of the server thread.
 - `net.minecraft.server.jsonrpc`
     - `JsonRpc` - A utility for constructing the `ManagementServer`.
     - `ManagementServer#scheduleHeartbeat` - Sets the number of seconds between each heartbeat check.
+- `net.minecraft.server.level.WorldGenRegion#isWithinWriteZone` - If the given position is within the write radius of the region.
 - `net.minecraft.server.notifications.NotificationManager#setServer`, `server` - Handles the `DedicatedServer` consuming the `NotificationManager`
 - `net.minecraft.util`
+    - `ARGB#setVector4fFromARGB32` - Directly sets the vector data with the color.
     - `CubicSpline`
         - `minValue`, `maxValue` - The bounds of the spline.
         - `sample`, `$Multipoint#sample` - Samples the spline at the given coordinates.